-Despite the EPA’s findings that a national ban is scientifically unjustified and outside the agency’s jurisdiction, the petitioners are currently challenging this decision in court.
-On November 16, 2011, the petitioners submitted a new similar petition.
-This most recent petition was also rejected by the agency.
+Despite the EPA’s findings that a national ban is scientifically unjustified and outside the agency’s jurisdiction, the petitioners continually challenged this decision in court.
+On November 16, 2011, the petitioners submitted a new similar petition, which was also rejected by the agency.

 The Hunting, Fishing and Recreational Shooting Sports Protection Act

-In addition to ongoing attempts to impose a national ban on lead fishing tackle, several states and federal agencies have already implemented bans on lead fishing tackle and some other states and federal agencies are currently considering bans.
-Here is a current list of current and proposed bans on lead fishing tackle:
+In addition to ongoing attempts to impose a national ban on lead fishing tackle, several states and federal agencies have already implemented bans on lead fishing tackle and others are considering it.

 Three groups came together to oppose California’s effort to ban lead fishing tackle in yet another phase of the state’s scoping process for new regulations.
 ASA, Congressional Sportsmen’s Foundation, and the Center for Coastal Conservation-California submitted joint comments to the Department of Toxic Substances Control in response to its Draft Stage 1 Alternatives Analysis (AA).
 The AA would require manufacturers of fishing equipment containing lead to evaluate switching to other raw materials.
 In its letter, the sportfishing community describes the legal hurdles and financial challenges that would be imposed on small businesses if the ban and AA requirements are put into place.